maubanel/UE5-Lighting/spotlight/README.md

 >The Illuminating Engineering Society (IES) has defined a file format which describes a light's distribution from a light source using real world measured data.
 These IES Photometric files, or IES Profiles, are a lighting industry standard method of diagramming the brightness and falloff of light as it exists a particular real world light fixture.
 It enables them to account for reflective surfaces in the light fixture, the shape of the light bulb, and any lensing effects that happens. - [Unreal Manual](https://docs.unrealengine.com/5.0/en-US/using-ies-light-profiles-in-unreal-engine/).

+Go through the different profiles that Unreal comes with and choose one you like!

 https://github.com/maubanel/UE5-Lighting/assets/5504953/13cc865d-3f56-4703-8dab-9ba024d00bd4

 ![](../images/line2.png)